 Principal Research Interest(s): Medieval Europe

 Robert E. Lerner (Ph.D., Princeton, 1964), Peter B. Ritzma Professor in the Humanities Emeritus, is a medieval historian working on millenarian movements, heresy, and religious, intellectual, and cultural history.
-He has written or co-authored ten books, including The Age of Adversity, The Heresy of the Free Spirit, The Powers of Prophecy, The Feast of Saint Abraham, Western Civilizations (co-authored), and, most recently, Ernst Kantorowicz: A Life (recently translated into French, German, and Chinese).
-Two collections of his articles have appeared in various French, German, Italian, and Catalan translations.
-Currently he is engaged in supervising an international work project funded by the European Research Council dedicated to editing a large number of vernacular translations of a fourteenth-century Latin millenarian treatise.
+He has written or co-authored ten books, including The Age of Adversity, The Heresy of the Free Spirit, The Powers of Prophecy, The Feast of Saint Abraham, Western Civilizations (co-authored), and Ernst Kantorowicz: A Life (recently translated into French, German, and Chinese).
+Two collections of his articles have been published in Italian and other articles have appeared in French, German, and Catalan.
+Recently he supervised an international project funded by the European Research Council dedicated to editing a large number of vernacular translations of a fourteenth-century Latin millenarian treatise.
 Currently he is working on an edition of unpublished articles by Ernst Kantorowicz.

 - The Age of Adversity.

 - The Feast of Saint Abraham.

 - Ernst Kantorowicz: A Life (Princeton University Press, 2017).